Not coming soon: Cineworld squeezed by movie delays, fears new virus curbs

 “The more likely candidates to enter the theatrical space would be streamers such as Netflix or Amazon, who are looking to attract renowned film makers with the prospect of a theatrical release,” Third Bridge analyst Harry Barnick said.

-Another challenge for Cineworld is its tussle with Canada’s Cineplex, suing the British group for damages after it scrapped a $1.65 billion takeover.
+Another challenge for Cineworld is its tussle with Canada's Cineplex CGX.TO, suing the British group for damages after it scrapped a $1.65 billion takeover.

 Cineworld has made a counter-claim against Cineplex.